richardturn/forest/README.md

 The models have had to be overridden to point to the correct table and the correct primary key, normally this wouldnt be required when following the Laravel naming convention.

-In the AppServiceProvider.php, I have added some Blade Directives, this means that when using things like numbers and dates, you can use the directive to display them in the correct format.
+In the AppServiceProvider.php, I have added some Blade Directives, when using numbers and dates, you can use the directive to display them in the correct format.

 Due to the discovery and contained dates also being in the Julian format, I have added an attribute to the model, that auto converts them to a Carbon date for easier use.